Col Robert J. Guice

 Major Guice assumed the billet of Marine Aviation Command and Control Squadron – Experimental (MACCS-X) Officer in Charge in May 2011.
 During this period, he participated in the operational and development testing of the Ground/Air Task Oriented Radar (G/ATOR), the Theater Battle Management Core System (TBMCS), and Common Aviation Command and Control System (CAC2S).
 He was promoted to the rank of Lieutenant Colonel in June 2013.

 Returning to Okinawa in August 2013, he served as the III MEF G-3 Aviation Command and Control Planner then assumed command of MTACS-18 from June 2014 until June 2016.
 From July 2016 to May 2017, Lieutenant Colonel Guice attended the U.S. Air Force War College in Montgomery, AL.

 Lieutenant Colonel Guice reported to the Defense Threat Reduction Agency – Europe in July 2017 to serve as the Conventional Arms Control Division Chief and Site Chief.
 He was promoted to Colonel in January 2019.
 Colonel Guice returned to Okinawa in June 2020 and is currently serving as the Chief of Staff of the 1st Marine Aircraft Wing.

-Colonel Doty’s personal decorations include the Meritorious Service Medal (3 stars), Navy and Marine Corps Commendation Medal (4 stars), Navy and Marine Corps Achievement Medal, Army Achievement Medal, and the Outstanding Volunteer Service Medal.
-He holds a Bachelors in Science from The Ohio State University, and Master’s Degrees from the University of Oklahoma and the National War College.
+Colonel Guice's personal decorations include the Defense Meritorious Service Medal, Meritorious Service Medal (one gold star), Marine Corps Commendation Medal (two gold stars), Navy and Marine Corps Achievement Medal (two gold stars), and the Military Outstanding Volunteer Service Medal.
+He is married to the former Suska Baldelomar of Cochabamba, Bolivia